 - Author Tract: "Nerd Rage", an entire strip consisting of a tirade on how casual gaming is ruining the industry.
 Lampshaded here where other characters point out that flat out explaining your points makes a shitty allegory, though that didn't stop him from dedicating seven panels to it.

 - Bad Santa: Santa's Bad List is, but of course, written in the Death Note.

-- Beyond the Impossible: Aeris aborts Leo from time but that's not what qualifies for this.
-What qualifies for this is that he '''recovered from it'''.
+- Beyond the Impossible: Aeris aborts Leo from time - and he recovers from it.

 - Bizarro Universe: In the aptly-titled "Bizarro!", where Sega won the Console Wars, and the protagonists are VG Dogs with flipped personalities.
 Damn you, Sliders!

 - Brick Joke: The rat flail.
 Starts as a "weapon" during a D&D strip.
 Becomes a plot point when they re-enact Bleach as Ichigo!Leo's weapon.